pauldeschacht/hive/README.md

   </property>
 ```

-The configuration can also be set on the command line.
+The actual Impala server can also be set on the command line.
 (Command line overwrites the configuration file)

 ```bash
 export MULTITENANT_DELEGATE_HOST=host
 export MULTITENANT_DELEGATE_PORT=port
 ```

-## Configure the server for the access
+## Configure the server for the access control

 ```xml
   <property>